Bilbao

 Archaeological Museum, Bilbao

-• Doña Casilda Iturrízar Park/Parque de Doña Casilda Iturrízar: This park is Bilbao’s largest and it is a nice place for some walks.
-In the park there are fine facilities, ponds, fountains and other things that attract many of the city’s citizens.
+Parque de Doña Casilda Iturrízar is Bilbao’s largest park and is a lovely place for some strolls.
+In the park, there are fine facilities with plantings, ponds, fountains and other things that attract many of the city’s citizens.
+The green area was laid out in its time as an English landscape garden.

 Church of St Anthony the Great, Bilbao